Klemensas/chrome-extension-upload-action/README.md

 # Chrome extension upload

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action uploads the specified ziped chrome extension to the provided app id.

 ## Inputs